jshub/jshub.github.com/projects/inspector/index.markdown

 # jsHub Tag Inspector #

-The Inspector provides a d visual interface to the tag. spud
+The Inspector provides a visual interface to the tag.

  * [See the Inspector in the demo store](/retail2/)